 The education curriculum is a blend of professional studies, teaching competencies, field experience and the subject area concentration.
 The secondary education degree provides a career program based on knowledge of subject content (through required courses in the area of certification), understanding of the teaching and learning processes (through required courses in education and field experience), and proficiency in the liberal arts (through required core courses).
 A program sequence of courses for each content area and certification is prescribed.
 The program sequence of courses strives for thorough knowledge of subject area, classroom management skills for the diverse and inclusive classroom, communication skills, use of instructional technology, and the development of rational analysis and critical judgment as it applies to education.

 Graduates with a degree from the Department of Education are able to:

-- Teach biology, chemistry, and general science in grades 7-12
+- Teach biology, chemistry, English, science and social studies in grades seven through 12

 - Teach agriculture in grades K-12

 Agricultural educators are some of the most in-demand educators in state and the country.
 Our ag ed majors gain hands-on experience on and off campus and benefit from connecting with area programs.

 Biology teachers are in high demand and our program prepares educators for this demanding field by connecting them with meaningful experiences in the best schools in the state.

 Our chem ed majors engage in a rigorous on-campus program that is bolstered by field experience in nationally recognized high school programs.

 Students in this program experience a revised English curriculum with a solid foundation in pedagogy.
 A blend of English and American literature; writing and language offerings; cultural, historical, and genre coursework prepare students for careers in top schools.